openharmony/third_party_cangjie_runtime/README.md

 > - `libboundscheck` is used by the standard libraries `core`, `collection`, `convert`, `env`, `fs`, `net`, `posix`, `process`, and `time`.
 It is source code dependent and will be compiled and integrated into binary release packages.
 > - `PCRE2` is used by the standard library `regex`.
 It is source code dependent and will be compiled and integrated into binary release packages.
 > - `flatbuffers` is used by the standard library `ast`.
 It is source code dependent and will be compiled and integrated into binary release packages.

+Below is a detailed introduction to the Cangjie Runtime and the Cangjie Programming Language Standard Library.

 ## Cangjie Runtime